Host: Remote Sensing Solutions, Inc.

 Time Commitment: The internship is a full time, 11-week commitment.
 Over the 11 weeks, the intern may take up to five days off for personal reasons, vacation or illness.
 If participation is less than 100%, the stipend will be pro-rated.

-Preferred Experience and Capabilities: Experience with geophysical fluid dynamics and numerical ocean modeling (e.g., ROMS) is desirable although not required.
+Preferred Experience and Capabilities: Experience with geophysical fluid dynamics and numerical modeling (e.g., river and coastal flooding, hydrological modeling) is desirable although not required.
+Also, knowledgeable in computer language scripting, such as Matlab or Python are desirable.

-Skills Gained: Intern will gain hands-on experience in scientific research in the field of operational oceanography.
-Specific skills gained include real-time data processing, numerical modeling, data assimilation, and 3D visualization.
+Skills Gained: Intern will gain hands-on experience in scientific research in the field of flood inundation mapping and prediction, including coastal environments, using both satellite image data and numerical modeling.
+Specific skills gained include image data processing, numerical modeling, and result visualization.